Painted Sandstone Relief of Bes

 and Horus (see The Temple of Horus at Edfu).
 Ihy is also known as Horus-Sematawy [pronounced

 Massive mudbrick enclosure walls (back right) surround the Dendara temple complex,

 most of which was constructed during the late Ptolemaic and early Roman Periods.
 The

-area had been sacred for millennia, because ruins dating from the Old Kingdom through
+area must have been sacred for millennia, because ruins dating from the Old Kingdom

 through the Late Period have been found